pdegama/denorest/README.md

 ## People

-The original author of Denorest is [Parthka](https://github.com/elparthka)
+The original author of Denorest is [Parthka](https://github.com/meparthka)

-The current lead maintainer is [Slect Team](https://github.com/slectgit)

 ## License